theDesertEagle/i-Guessture/README.md

 2. **Brownish/Skin Background:** The presence of tree-wood, human faces or any brownish/skin-colored backgrounds may distort the histogram, which may lead to unexpected skin-clustering results.

 ## Future Works
 In future works, due to the training-ability of i-Guessture, it is expected to extend the database of gestures by training new images.
 The need of a pointing peripheral device may be completely eradicated by monitoring the centroid of the ‘Fist’ gesture for controlling the cursor position.
-Finally, comprehensive study on camera calibration would help in setting up a more suitable and robust environment for the usability of the HGRS system.
+Finally, comprehensive study on camera calibration would help in setting up a more suitable and robust environment for the usability of i-Guessture.
 It is also planned to integrate i-Guessture with future NLP projects on novel HCI systems.

 ## Conclusion
-From the project, It was inferred that simple yet effective solutions, such as the GMM clustering approach coupled with HSV color indexing, can drastically improve the performance of HGRS systems in terms of speed, computation and accuracy.
+From the project, It was inferred that simple yet effective solutions, such as the GMM clustering approach coupled with HSV color indexing, can drastically improve the performance of Hand-Detection and Gesture-Recognition systems in terms of speed, computation and accuracy.
 However, skin-color detection is not a trivial task, especially when only a part of the body in the image-frame is to be processed.
 However, in the gist of building such real-time systems, it is crucial to keep in mind the fundamentals and challenges governing these CV-based systems, the most notable one being camera calibration.
 Finally, it can be concluded from the project that i-Guessture, and other related Hand=Detection and Gesture-Recognition Systems hold a promising future for HCI user interfaces, especially with the current revival and advancement of CV and ML algorithms in conjunction with powerful graphical processing units.

 ## References
 [1]     H. M. Abdul-Rashid, L. Kiran, M. D. Mirrani and M. N. Maraaj, “CMSWVHG-Control MS Windows via Hand Gesture” in Intl.
 Multitopic Conf., Lahore, Pakistan, pp. 1-7, 2017.